Problem

 variables:

-Terraform Enterprise is able to start without errors in the logs.
+After applying the configuration change and redeploying, Terraform Enterprise starts successfully without authentication errors in the logs.

 Additional Information